The 1st Workshop on Artificial Intelligence

 Important Dates

-Submission deadline 18 June, 2025
+Submission deadline EXTENTED 18 June, 2025 10 July, 2025

-Review transfer option for papers rejected from main conference 15 July, 2025
+Review transfer option for papers rejected

-Notification to authors 18 July, 2025
+Notification to authors 25 July, 2025 31 July, 2025

-Camera-ready version deadline TBC
+Camera-ready version deadline 1st October 2025

-Registration deadline TBC
+Registration deadline 3 September 2025

-AI4HGI Workshop 25 or 26 October, 2025
+AI4HGI Workshop 25 October, 2025

 All papers must be in English and they must be formatted using the single-column CEURART style format.